PageNow/chat-api/README.md

  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

+## Dev Notes

+* Getting user conversations and sorting it by timestamp is really hard in Dynamodb because queries cannot be sorted.
+Also, after you get all the conversation ids, you need to use BatchGet to fill in the conversations, but there is a limit of 100 items for batch get
+* UserPairId to check quickly whether there exists a conversation between two users
+* Use Aurora Serverless since Aurora Cluster access setup is complicated (since private access) - downside is that it is POSTGRES10
+* Assume message happens more frequently than listing chats - join latest message rather than using transaction for every message

 ## References

 * https://docs.aws.amazon.com/cdk/api/latest/docs/aws-appsync-readme.html#Object-Types